Stick to Your Resolutions This Year (Finally!)

 This is a synergistic plan where the whole is greater than the sum of the parts.

 Most people fail because they choose to exclude one or multiple parts of the plan, which leads to less-than-ideal results and, in turn, waning motivation.
 However, when you utilize the entire plan, you will notice changes in the mirror, your clothes, and your measurements.
 People around you will notice, too.
 As the compliments roll in, your motivation, self-esteem, and self-confidence will grow.
-Your chalice will overflow with juice.
+Your chalice will overflow with juice, helping you stick to your resolutions.

 So this January, make sure you approach your resolutions with the right plan and stick with it.
-It’s a new year and your new shot.
+It’s a new year and your new shot to stick to your resolutions.

 All Articles